 People who go to therapy are weak and crazy

 It is one of the biggest myths that keep people from seeking help.
-Most people may believe that people should solve their problems independently and that reaching out to someone else would mean admitting defeat.
-Therefore, they consider asking for help from a therapist shameful.
-And there are a lot of cultural and messages supporting this view.
-But they’re wrong.
+Most people may believe that people should solve their psychological problems independently and that reaching out to someone else would mean admitting defeat.

-In reality, many people who go to therapy are ordinary, everyday people struggling with common, everyday problems.
 They may be having difficulty adjusting to significant life changes – like becoming an empty-nester, starting a new job, becoming a parent, getting married or divorced and much more.

 These struggles are common, but that doesn’t mean they aren’t painful and challenging.
 And it certainly does not mean that one somehow should be able to figure it out all on their own.
 Perhaps they could.
-But why not use all available tools, including asking for help from a therapist.

 Asking for help doesn’t make a person weak.
 It takes enough courage and a certain amount of maturity to acknowledge that we don’t know the answers to all problems and to reach out and ask for some guidance.